tcm5343/circular-dependency-detector/README.md

 user@machine:~/dev/circular-dependency-detector$ cat ./.env
 INPUT_FILE=testing/data/adj_list_no_cycle.txt  # no spaces for now, defaults to {i don't know yet}
 ```

-This project was first implemented at the University of Texas at Austin with [tcm5343](https://github.com/tcm5343), [pabs159](https://github.com/pabs159), and [rory-tatum](https://github.com/rory-tatum).
-A use case was identified that applied directly to our industry experience.

 ## Todo (ordered)
 * Use graph generated in a workflow and pass it to the container